typelevel/typelevel.github.com/_posts/2016-09-30-subtype-typeclasses.md

 our encoding of type classes uses subtyping, a `Monad[F]` **is a** `Functor[F]`.
 Similarly, a `Traverse[F]` **is a** `Functor[F]`.
 When implicit resolution attempts to find a `Functor[F]`, it can't decide between `Monad[F]`'s or `Traverse[F]`'s and bails out.
-Even though the instances may be, and arguably should be, the same, the compiler has no way of knowing that.
+Even though the instances may be, [and arguably should be][tcVsWorld], the same, the compiler has no way of knowing that.

 This problem generalizes to anytime the compiler decides an implicit is ambiguous, such as method calls.